tayruxin/tp/docs/UserGuide.md

 _Got an error message while trying to add a company twice?
 LinkMeIn has got you covered!_

-If you **add** an application with the same company name, role and deadline as an existing application in LinkMeIn, you will see an error message in the command box informing you of the duplicate company.
+How does LinkMeIn determine if a company is a duplicate?
+If you try to **add** a company with the same **company name**, **role**, and **deadline** as an existing application in LinkMeIn, you will see an error message in the command box information you of the duplicate company.

+- LinkMeIn's duplicate check is **case-insensitive**

 **Example:**
-Exact match of all fields
+Adding a company with the same fields as an existing company

 ![img.png](images/duplicate-detection/add-command/duplicate-exact-match.png)

 **Example:**
-Partial match of fields
+Adding a company with the same company name, deadline and role but different recruiter's information or application status

 ![img.png](images/duplicate-detection/add-command/duplicate-partial-match.png)

 LinkMeIn's duplicate check does not stop with adding entries.
 If you attempt to **edit** an application, creating a